9k-ux/Unity_lab_project/README.md

 #ordering a product

+To place an order you need to first authenticate yourself .

 http://localhost:3000/buyer/create-order/65773bb9b92f57eab8e62799
-65773bb9b92f57eab8e62799-> this is seller id you can any other seller id here
+65773bb9b92f57eab8e62799-> this is a seller id you can use any other seller id also.

+req.body
+{
+"Product_name":"Iphone50"
+}
+response generated after succefull order succesufull created your order wiht order id 6578c6d040250106d50f460a